ndronos/c-nomorph/Klemens.md

 which are all freely availble but not part of the standard.
-Unfortunately, this is the point where most textbooks taper off and leave you to work it out for yourself,
+Unfortunately, this is the point where most textbooks taper off and leave you to work it out for yourself, which is why you can find C detractors who will say self-dissonant things like `C is over 40 years old, so you have to write everything from scratch in it`